1up9059/qtile_configuration_screens/GSoC-2015-project-ideas.md

 coded](http://cgit.freedesktop.org/dbus/dbus-python/tree/dbus/mainloop/glib.py)
 to use the gobject event loop.
-We have come up with a [hack](https://github.com/qtile/qtile/commit/82256a47b9f954b2bb9922b821dfd6d529dc5437) to get around this limitation, however, it is not ideal.
+We have come up with a [hack](https://github.com/qtile/qtile/commit/82256a47b9f954b2bb9922b821dfd6d529dc5437) to get around this limitation by wrapping the GLib event loop, however, it is not ideal (in addition to being a bit of a hack, it means those widgets cannot run in Qtile on PyPy).

 The point of this project is to implement a D-Bus library that can work directly with asyncio (and preferably other future event loops).
 In other